 The WOC was launched in 2008 as a nonprofit organization to advance industry leadership and collaboration in ocean sustainable development, science and stewardship.
 The WOC is an international organization registered in the US and the UK, has a global footprint of action and Membership and is administrated by the Secretariat under the direction of a Board of Directors comprised of senior industry representatives from around the world.

-Since its inception as a network of ocean businesses concerned with ocean stewardship, the WOC has grown in to the only international and cross-sectoral industry leadership alliance focused on “Corporate Ocean Responsibility” on a global scale.
+Since its inception as a network of ocean businesses concerned with ocean stewardship, the WOC has grown to become the only international and cross-sectoral industry leadership alliance focused on “Corporate Ocean Responsibility” on a global scale.

 Aligning core ocean business interests with sustainable development is critical to achieving healthy oceans.
 The WOC was created to address the Ocean Business Community’s needs, opportunities and challenges for a coordinated cross sectoral approach to ocean sustainable development, responsible use and environmental management.